Good to know about online slots

 What are free spins?

-Free spins are free game rounds on online slots where you play with the casino's money.
-They're often given as a single - or a part of a bigger - promotional campaign.
-There are two types of free spins you need to know about; 1) Wager free spins, and 2) non-wager free spins.
+Free spins are free game rounds on online slots where you play with the casino's money as a single - or a part of a more extensive - promotional campaign.
+There are two types of free spins you need to know about; 1) Wager free spins and 2) non-wager free spins.

 What are wager and non-wager free spins?

 Wager-free spins come with a wagering requirement on any winnings derived from using these, while those that are wager-free do not.
 The latter means you get to keep the money you've won without having to play through them ex-amount of times before you can withdraw.

 What is a wagering requirement?

-A wagering requirement when in the context of online gambling and bonuses and/or free spins mean that you have to play through your funds a pre-determined amount of times, before clearing it.
-An example here would be if you had a 10x wagering requirement on your free spin winnings, meaning that you'd have to wager 100 USD if you won 10 USD, before being able to cash out those winnings.
+A wagering requirement in the context of online gambling and bonuses and free spins means that you have to play through your funds a pre-determined amount of times before clearing it.
+An example here would be if you had a 10x wagering requirement on your free spin winnings, meaning that you'd have to wager 100 USD if you won 10 USD before being able to cash out those winnings.

 What does slot RTP mean?

 When used in the same context as online slots, RTP stands for "Return to Player."
 It states the expected payouts to players given a theoretically infinite amount of game rounds/spins.
 It's a number needing certification by multiple (independent) testing facilities and third parties before being approved as the official game RTP.

 Is there a strategy for playing slots that works?

-The best strategy you can possibly apply for playing slots online is to accept that there isn't one that will make you win.
-This is due to all slots having a predefined RTP range, which always gives the house a certain percentage of an edge against you.
+The best strategy you can apply for playing slots online is to accept that there isn't one that will make you win.
+All slots have a predefined RTP range, which always gives the house a certain percentage of an edge against you.
 You can't beat the house.
 Playing slots is entertainment, and there isn't a single strategy for playing slots that will make you a winning player.

 What if I want to test a slot's strategy?